Mizux/li-ov4689/camera_startup/README.md

 # Description
-Is it currently impossible to restart camera once STREAM_OFF is call.
+Is it currently impossible to update camera resolution (i.e. S_FMT) once STREAM_OFF is call.
 We have too close/open the device again.
 note: first 4 images are empty due to an other issue (see **camera_queue**).